 Is transportation provided to OHP?

 Yes!
-Your home school provides transportation to OHP every day.
+Your partner school provides transportation to OHP every day.
 However, with a purchase of a parking permit, students can drive to campus.
-For more information about busing, including half-day busing, contact your home school guidance counselor.
+For more information about busing, including half-day busing, contact your partner school guidance counselor.

 How successful are OHP graduates?

 Extremely successful!
-OHP's overall career/college placement rate for the graduating class of 2017 was 96.7% (based on survey responses from the 2017 graduating class.
-In addition, the Bellefontaine Main Campus class of 2018 earned over $600,000 in scholarship monies and 462 industry certifications were earned.
+OHP's overall career/college placement rate for the graduating class of 2019 was 96%.
+In addition, the Bellefontaine Main Campus class of 2019 earned over $500,000 in scholarship monies and over 600 industry certifications were earned.

 Several of our graduates are successful business owners, teachers, doctors, police officers, chefs, engineers – the list goes on!
 There is no limit to what you can become.